muritane/coordination-architecture/excecutional_literacies.md

 - resources are **finite**,
 - observability is **partial**,
 - environments **drift**,
-- and halting occurs **before global evaluation is possible**.
+- and systems halt **before global evaluation or optimization is possible**.

-These literacies are **not**:
+These literacies define a **reasoning admissibility envelope**.
-- moral virtues,
-- intelligence measures,
-- personality traits,
-- motivational states,
-- cultural markers,
-- or indicators of merit, worth, or legitimacy.

-They describe **structural failure surfaces**, not internal mental states.

-They are **execution-facing distinctions**:
-the ability to preserve specific constraints and categories **while execution is underway** and option space is collapsing.

-The perspective is **architectural and execution-oriented**, not psychological, pedagogical, or normative.
+They specify the conditions under which reasoning can safely guide execution,
+not which beliefs are correct, desirable, or justified.

 ---

+### What This Is Not

+Executional literacies are **not**:

+- moral virtues or ethical claims,
+- intelligence measures or cognitive styles,
+- personality traits or motivational states,
+- cultural markers or status indicators,
+- assessments of merit, worth, or legitimacy.

+They do not describe *why* agents think as they do,
+nor how they *should* think in general.

+They describe **where reasoning fails structurally**
+when embedded in irreversible, resource-bounded execution.

+---

+### What This Is

+Executional literacies are **execution-facing distinctions**.

+They concern the ability to:

+- preserve necessary constraints,
+- maintain category integrity,
+- and refuse non-executable assumptions

+**while execution is underway** and option space is collapsing.

+The perspective is **architectural**, not psychological.
+The unit of analysis is **executional validity**, not internal mental state.

+---

-## The Executional Regime (Not a Literacy)
+## The Executional Regime (Precondition, Not a Literacy)

-Before any literacy is possible, a system must be correctly situated in the **executional regime** it inhabits.
+Before any executional literacy is possible,
+a system must already be situated within an **executional regime**.

 This regime is defined by the following invariants:

-- Actions **execute regardless of intent or justification**.
+- Actions execute **regardless of intent or justification**.
-- Execution **irreversibly collapses option space**.
+- Each action **irreversibly collapses option space**.
-- Resources (time, energy, attention, bandwidth) are **bounded**.
+- Time, energy, attention, bandwidth, and trust are **bounded**.
-- Feedback may be delayed, displaced, partial, or invisible.
+- Feedback may be delayed, displaced, partial, or absent.
 - Models, abstractions, meanings, and metrics **expire under drift**.
-- Systems halt **before** full evaluation or global optimization is possible.
+- Systems halt **before** full evaluation or global optimality is achievable.

-This regime is **not a skill** and **not optional**.
+This regime is **not optional** and **not skill-dependent**.
-It is the world in which execution occurs.
+It is the environment in which execution occurs.

-Reasoning that ignores these conditions may be internally coherent,
+Reasoning that ignores these invariants may be internally coherent,
-but it is **non-isomorphic to executable systems**.
+but is **non-isomorphic to executable systems**.

+Such reasoning cannot safely guide action.

 ---